aayshaznb-glitch/hospital-management-system/README.md

 The project contains the required Java source files and resources for implementing the Hospital Management System.

-## 🎯 Conclusion

-The Hospital Management System provides an organized way to manage hospital information.
-The project also demonstrates the practical implementation of important data structures such as Binary Search Tree, Queue, Stack, and Linked List.

 ## 🚀 How to Run

 1. Clone or download this repository.